onlyhavecans/squirrels.wtf/content/posts/2018-10-27-trans-stories-by-trans-people-pt1.md

+---
+date: 2018-10-27
-trans stories by trans people
+title: Trans stories by Trans People pt1: name
+categories: [ramblings]
+---

 I picked up breakfast this morning.
 The waitress was this super kind personable type.